shopware/docs/guides/plugins/plugins/api/multi-inventory.md

 * WarehouseGroups can be assigned to Rules (Rule builder)
   * If the rule is invalid, this Group will not be considered in calculating Product availability.
   * Products/Warehouses can still be available via other groups.
-  * If multiple rules a valid, WarehosueGroups can be prioritized with their own priority, they are not tied to rule priority.
+  * If multiple rules are valid, WarehouseGroups can be prioritized with their own priority, they are not tied to rule priority.
 * Products can have a stock per Warehouse
   * All Warehouses inside an active WarehouseGroup are taken into account for calculating the total stock of a specific Product.
   * Warehouses are unique, but can be assigned to multiple Groups (e.g. all Warehouses in the Group "Germany" can also be in the Group "Europe").